javoire/randomcreations/content/t/interactive-3D-ui-with-unlockable-mouse-cursor.md

 1. Holding down a key emits an event
 1. The mouse unlocks and the UI crosshair dot becomes the mouse cursor
-1. The **Widget Interaction** component follows the mouse position, converted from screen space to world space.
+1. The **WidgetInteraction** component follows the mouse position, converted from screen space to world space.

 The UI crosshair dot is just a normal **Widget Blueprint** with a dot image in it.